What laws did Boris Johnson break?

 The balmy temperatures that week raised concerns that people would flock to beaches and defy social distancing, prompting councils with responsibility for beauty spots – such Brighton & Hove, Hastings and Cornwall – to warn the public to stay away.

-Police forces in England and Wales issued 14,244 fines for breaches of the coronavirus lockdown laws between 27 March and 11 May, according to figures from the National Police Chiefs’ Council.
+Police forces in England and Wales issued 14,244 fines for breaches of lockdown laws between 27 March and 11 May, according to figures from the National Police Chiefs’ Council.

 Officers were forced to break up gatherings and protests, including a demonstration against the lockdown in Hyde Park on 16 May.